Blue Heelers: Overview

 Blue Heelers, however, was Australia's most popular television drama while it lasted.
 The series drew more than 2.5 million viewers every week at its peak.
 Along with the long-running Crawford Productions series Homicide, Blue Heelers holds the Australian record for most episodes produced of a weekly prime-time drama.
 It was also nearly the longest-running series, but Homicide lasted one calendar month longer and, due to five feature-length episodes, had more time on air.

 Blue Heelers was sold to 108 territories and gained international recognition in the UK, Ireland, New Zealand, Canada and other countries.

 The series launched the careers of many Australian actors, such as Lisa McCune, Grant Bowler, Ditch Davey, Rachel Gordon, Tasma Walton, Charlie Clausen and Jane Allsop.
 While many of these actors are still best known for their work on Blue Heelers, some have gone on to bigger roles.
-Many other actors of today also appeared in guest roles, including Hugh Jackman, Charles 'Bud' Tingwell, Peter O'Brien and John Howard.
+Many other actors of today also appeared in guest roles, including Hugh Jackman, Charles 'Bud' Tingwell, Peter O'Brien, John Howard and Robert Rabiah.

 John Wood, alongside Julie Nihill remained the only actors with Blue Heelers to remain during its entire 12-year run, portraying Senior Sergeant Tom Croydon and publican Chris Riley respectively.

 Plot

 The series primarily focuses on the daily lives of police officers working at a police station in the fictional small town of Mount Thomas in the Australian state of Victoria.
 Each episode is presented from the perspective of the officers.
 This was a specific technique that creator Hal McElroy chose to employ.

 The police officers, commonly referred to as "Heelers", are always active sorting out the town's many problems.
 These problems range from trivial complaints such as land and fencing disputes to more serious offences, such as homicides and assaults.
 The small town is also faced with many other significant occurrences including bank robberies, escaped criminals, police shootings, kidnappings and the acts of deluded criminals.
-Of these, one of the more significant events is the bombing of the police station during the show's eleventh season.
+Of these, one of the more significant events is the bombing of the police station during the show's twelfth season.

 Whenever overwhelmed, the Heelers call on the assistance of the police in the larger town of St Davids, home of the resident police inspector Russell Falcon-Price.
 An antagonist in the series, Falcon-Price often tries to terminate the employment of the Mount Thomas sergeant or to close the entire station, which in reality would be almost entirely out of his control.

 Along with their police work, aspects of the Heelers' personal lives are regularly featured, notably the relationship between Maggie and PJ, which ends with Maggie's death in one of the most watched moments on Australian television.